infiniteobjects/.github/CONTRIBUTING.md

   - (e.g) Prefix commits with `fix:`, `feat:`, `docs:` `chore:`
 - Have descriptive, meaningful commit messages
 - Spell check our commits so that they look good in our change log
-- Prefix the commit message with the type
+- Squash commits to clean log if necessary
-- Start our commits with a present tense verb
+- Start our commits with a present tense verb and Sentence case
-  - (e.g) Adds product description component
+  - (e.g) feat: Adds product description component
 - Do not check in anything that outputs any warnings in the console or terminal output

 ## Pull Requests